This morning during a school assembly at Pearre Creek Elementary, Franklin Police honored an 8-year-old girl for her heroic actions.

-Franklin Police Officers pride themselves on providing exceptional service and professionalism to Franklin citizens, visitors to our city, and to one another.
+The Citation: Franklin Police Officers pride themselves on providing exceptional service and professionalism to Franklin citizens, visitors to our city, and to one another.
 In the same spirit with which Lt.
 Andrew Crockett served the people of his day, Franklin Police Detective Zach Wolfe serves us with distinction and devotion.

 Detective Wolfe’s service to Franklin began on May 14, 2007.
 His service to his fellow man, however, began long before – in his hometown of Savannah, Tennessee.
 There, at an early age, Zach developed his sense of service and learned the importance of community – bringing each with him to Franklin, 10 years ago.
 In his tenure with the Franklin Police Department, Zach has served as a Police Officer, member of the Department’s Flex Team, a Master Patrol Officer, and now – Detective.